 We have a team of experts in grid operations, meteorology, and fire sciences that monitors weather models for any changes or shifts in weather patterns.
 The threat levels will be updated accordingly based on the latest guidance from the weather models.

-Our decision to shut off power is based on actual conditions seen by our live field observers, weather models, and by other considerations, including:
+Our decision to shut off power is based on actual conditions seen by our live field observers, weather models, and by other considerations including real-time weather data and early fire detection technology.

 More than 1,500 weather stations have been installed on poles and other equipment in high-fire-risk areas within our service territory to provide local real-time weather data.